Honda Odyssey (international): 1997 facelift

-Second generation (RA6-RA9; 1999)
+Second generation (RA6–RA9; 1999)

 In December 1999, a new, larger second-generation Odyssey appeared in Japan and Australia and in a left-hand drive format for China.
-However, this new Odyssey was a major upgrade of the first generation Odyssey rather than a completely new model.
-As a result, its overall shape and appearance were similar to the first generation Odyssey.
+However, this new Odyssey was a major upgrade of the first-generation Odyssey rather than a completely new model.
+As a result, its overall shape and appearance were similar to the first-generation Odyssey.
 Still, it was 85 mm longer and 10 mm wider than the previous model.
 While base models had slightly smaller dimensions and a smaller 2.3L engine, models with more options as well those with the 3.0L V6 engine featured slightly larger bumpers and chrome inserts, larger grille as well as a unique chrome number plate surround.

 The base model continued to be sold with a 2.3-litre VTEC four-cylinder engine (F23A) in RA6 (2WD) and RA7 (4WD) models.
-The 3.0-litre J30A VTEC V6 engine from the first generation, now producing 210 PS, was available in the RA8 (2WD) and RA9 (4WD) Absolute sport and Prestige luxury models.
-The 2000 Odyssey was the first Honda to receive a five-speed automatic transmission, albeit with the 3.0-liter engine only as the four-cylinder versions rotate in the other direction.
+The 3.0-litre J30A VTEC V6 engine from the first-generation, now producing 210 PS, was available in the RA8 (2WD) and RA9 (4WD) Absolute sport and Prestige luxury models.
+The 2000 Odyssey was the first Honda to receive a five-speed automatic transmission, albeit with the 3.0-litre engine only as the four-cylinder versions utilised the four-speed automatic transmission.
 All the second generation gearboxes also featured another first — a tiptronic-like manual mode, known as "Honda S-matic", in which a gearbox remains the classic Honda hydro-automat, but the driver is able to manage the shifting moment (if electronically allowed) with the selector's "+" and "-" positions.
 The interior was completely new.
 The old automatic column shifter was moved to the centre console.
 A new touchscreen-based digital climate control system replaced the old manual controls, which worked in conjunction with Honda's new navigation system.
 Woodgrain trim was standard on all models, while in VG/VZ V6 models leather and velour seat and door materials were standard over the basic cloth trims.
 The interior configuration was also changed (second and third row), and the spare wheel was moved to a new position beneath the third row.
 With L and Absolute versions, an additional third-row heater was added.
 The sunroof was no longer available respectively.

 The Japanese market Odyssey continued to be available in S, M and L grade levels, as well as Prestige model in VG and VZ grade levels.

 In the Australian market, the new Odyssey proved more popular than its predecessor, at least initially.
 However, in 2002, sales hit an all-time low, and in 2003, sales of only 649 units were almost one-third of the total in 2000.